woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Bias_and_Variance_Trade_off.md

 You can prevent overfitting by managing model complexity and improving the training data set.

-When only looking at the computed error of a machine learning model for the training data, overfitting is harder to detect than underfitting.
+When only looking at the computed error of a machine learning model for the training data, overfitting is <span style="color:orange">harder to detect</span> than underfitting.
 So, to avoid overfitting, it is important to validate a machine learning model before using it on test data.
 <br><br>

 |   Error   | Overfitting | Right Fit  | Underfitting  |